Vegan Black Bean Burgers

 These Vegan Black Bean Burgers truly are restaurant quality!
-Crispy on the outside with a succulent, moist middle, these veggie burgers will please plant-eater and omnivores alike.
+Crispy on the outside with a succulent, moist middle, these bean burgers will please everyone.
 It takes less than 30 minutes to get these easy healthy burgers ready!

 Slathered in tangy BBQ sauce and with the perfect crunchy/moist texture, these Vegan Black Bean Burgers are utterly mouthwatering!
 The burger is made with panko breadcrumbs, for a satisfying crunch.
 The patties are seasoned with smoked paprika, garlic powder, salt, and pepper.
 Such a delicious and easy burger recipe to enjoy this summer.